sderev/colors-256/README.md

 # colors-256

+The script allows users to easily view the entire color palette by printing out a grid of all 256 colors with their corresponding color codes.

+To use the script, simply clone the repository and run the script in your terminal.
+The script will then output a grid of all 256 colors, with their corresponding color codes, in your terminal window.

-This Python script displays the entire 256 ANSI color palette in a terminal.
-It is a useful tool for anyone working with colors in a terminal environment.
+This script can be useful for anyone who needs to work with colors in a terminal environment or wants to explore the full range of ANSI colors available.